 2. Elliott Wave Theory

-• How It Works: The theory identifies five-wave impulsive movements followed by three-wave corrective patterns.
+- How It Works: Elliott Wave Theory identifies five-wave impulsive movements followed by three-wave corrective phases.

 3. Ichimoku Cloud